The Environmental Learning Center at Drumlin Farm

 Environmental Education for a Sustainable Future

-Drumlin Farm’s Environmental Learning Center (ELC) will support these ever-evolving programs for decades to come.
-The new 3,700 square foot single-story building and its sister structure, the open-air Bluebird Pavilion, will soon be the hub from which all of Drumlin Farm’s environmental education programming will flow.
-They will be the home-base—both literally and metaphorically—of the programs through which we realize our educational mission.
+Drumlin Farm’s ELC will support our ever-evolving programs for decades to come.
+The new 3,700 square foot single-story building and its sister structure, the open-air Bluebird Pavilion, are now the hub from which all of Drumlin Farm’s environmental education programming flows.
+They are the home-base—both literally and metaphorically—of the programs through which we realize our educational mission.

-Drumlin Farm has been awarded a TernSOLAR matching grant of $60,000 by the Tern Foundation towards the rooftop solar array at the Environmental Learning Center.
-This is a remarkable opportunity to double the impact of every donation in support of this investment in sustainability, the largest Mass Audubon solar installation to date.
-The 42.84-kilowatt system of 119 rooftop panels will be "net-positive," annually generating more energy than the building will consume.
+The array is the largest Mass Audubon solar installation to date, and its 42.84-kilowatt system of 119 rooftop panels is "net-positive," annually generating more energy than the building will consume.
 Excess production will be used to power the nearby Crossroads Barn, the vegetable wash station, public restrooms on the farmyard road, and the deer pen, with any remaining energy production sold back to the grid.